ConorDyson/KerrLorenzMSF/README.md

-Code to reconstruct the lm-modes of the metric perturbation in Lorenz gauge, in the frequency domain, for a circular orbit on Kerr spacetime, using the method detailed in the two papers:
+Mathematica code to reconstruct the lm-modes of the metric perturbation in Lorenz gauge, in the frequency domain, for a circular orbit on Kerr spacetime, using the method detailed in the two papers:
  - “Metric perturbations of Kerr spacetime in Lorenz gauge: Circular equatorial orbits”, Sam R. Dolan, Leanne Durkan, Chris Kavanagh, Barry Wardell, Class.
 Quantum Grav.
 41, 155011 (2024) [arXiv:2306.16459].
  - "Gravitational Perturbations of Rotating Black Holes in Lorenz Gauge", Sam R. Dolan, Chris Kavanagh, Barry Wardell, Phys.
 Rev. Lett.
 128 (2022) 15, 151101 [arXiv:2108.06344].